sunng87/ring-jetty9-adapter/README.md

 Sometimes you may have a negotiation with the websocket client on the handshake (upgrade request) phase.
 You can define a ring like function that returns the websocket handler, or raises an error.
-You may also select a subprotocol from `(:websocket-subprotocol upgrade-request)` and configure available `(:websocket-extensions upgrade-request)` via the websocket handler creator function.
+You may also select a subprotocol from `(:websocket-subprotocol upgrade-request)` via the websocket handler creator function.
 See [websocket example](https://github.com/sunng87/ring-jetty9-adapter/blob/master/examples/rj9a/websocket.clj) for detail.